mablanco/ansible-repomgmt/README.md

 Ansible role to manage the software repositories of a Linux system of the following flavours: Debian, Ubuntu, RHEL, CentOS and SuSE.
 It sanitizes the base repos and adds several well-known extra repos if required by the user through a set of variables.

+**Disclaimer:** As the extra repos are not official, install them at you own risk.
+This role is not explicitly recommending their use, it's just easing their installation in case you decide so.

 ## Role Variables

 ### Extra repos